TerryV8/click-count/docs/terraform_private_subnet.md

-# Private subnet for the back
+# The private subnet for the back

 We are going to add some private subnet consisted of 3 back subnets of IP ranges: